 Career Planning provides assistance in all phases of the career development process including self-assessment, decision making, career development, networking, job search and graduate study preparation.
 Our mission is to empower Adrian College students and alumni with the skills, knowledge and resources necessary for successful career development.
-The individualized services are offered throughout the year and utilize Adrian College partnerships with faculty, administrators, alumni and employers.
+The individualized services are offered throughout the year and utilize partnerships with Adrian College faculty, administrators, alumni and employers.
 The Institute for Career Planning also coordinates the Adrian College Internship Program.